Melvin Belli: Career

-In his best-known case, Belli represented Jack Ruby, for free, after Ruby shot and killed Lee Harvey Oswald.
-Belli attempted to prove that Ruby was legally insane and had a history of mental illness in his family.
-On Saturday, March 14, 1964, Ruby was convicted of "murder with malice", and received a death sentence.
-Immediately thereafter, Ruby and his siblings fired Belli as they also hired and fired several other lawyers during the case.
-In late 1966, Ruby's conviction was overturned with help from other defense lawyers on the grounds that he did not receive a fair trial.
+Immediately thereafter, Ruby and his siblings fired Belli as they had hired and fired several other attorneys during the case.
+In late 1966, Ruby's conviction was overturned on the grounds that he did not receive a fair trial.
 A retrial was scheduled outside of Dallas, but Ruby died of cancer before it could take place.
 Belli became very critical of FBI Director J. Edgar Hoover.

 In 1969 a man called San Francisco police, identifying himself as the serial killer known only as The Zodiac, and agreed to call talk show host Jim Dunbar on Dunbar's morning television talk show A.M.
 San Francisco if either Belli or attorney F. Lee Bailey were present on air.
 The police contacted Belli and Dunbar to arrange this in the hopes of capturing the individual.
 As promised, the suspect called, spoke a few words, and then hung up, repeating this activity 54 times over the next two hours.
 Belli received a letter from the Zodiac that same year.

+In 1971 he represented the infamous mob lawyer Frank Ragano in his libel suit against Time magazine; Belli lost the case.

 Belli's firm filed for bankruptcy protection in December 1995.
 Belli was representing 800 women in a class action lawsuit against breast implant manufacturer Dow Corning.
 Belli won the lawsuit, but when Dow Corning declared bankruptcy, Belli had no way to recover the $5 million his firm had advanced to doctors and expert witnesses.

 In the 1960s, Belli was among the leading members of the California plaintiffs bar who helped establish the California Trial Lawyers Association, which in the mid-1990s was renamed the Consumer Attorneys of California.
 The organization was established to help set standards and foment on-going legal education to help consumers have a better chance in court against the powerful legal teams amassed by the insurance companies and big corporations that typically were the defendants in accident, personal injury and other consumer lawsuits.

 In media

-Belli executive produced Tokyo File 212 (1951), Hollywood's first film to be shot entirely in Japan.
+Belli was the executive producer of Tokyo File 212 (1951), Hollywood's first film to be shot entirely in Japan.
 It featured Florence Marly and Robert Peyton in key roles.

 Belli enjoyed his frequent television and movie appearances; in 1965, he told Alex Haley, interviewing him for Playboy, that he "might have been an actor" if he had not become an attorney.